 If you have general questions about studying at the Business School, please contact our student advisory service within the faculty.

-General questions regarding application, admission and enrolment can be answered by the Student Services of Trier University.
+General questions regarding application, admission and enrolment can be answered by the Study Service of Trier University of Applied Sciences.

 You are leaving the official website of Trier University of Applied Sciences